shrinerb/shrine/README.md

 photo.image.exists? #=> false
 ```

-If there is already a file attached, and the attachment is overriden (either
+If there is already a file attached and a new file is attached, the previous
-with a new file or no file), the previous attachment will get deleted when the
-record gets saved.
+attachment will get deleted when the record gets saved.

 ```rb
 photo.update(image: new_file) # changes the attachment and deletes previous